tuckadvisors/slackbot-test/README.md

 npm install serverless-python-requirements
 ```

-- interactively create serverless account and project (slackbot)
+- Interactively create serverless account and project (slackbot)
 `serverless`
-this will update README.md and serverless.yml, do git diff and revert those changes, make sure repo is in sync with GitHub
+This will overwrite README.md and serverless.yml, do git diff and revert those changes, make sure repo is in sync with GitHub
-serverless deploy
+`serverless deploy`